Christopher Frayling

-Sir Christopher John Frayling (born 25 December 1946) is a British educationalist and writer, known for his study of popular culture.
+ir Christopher John Frayling (born 25 December 1946) is a British educationalist and writer, known for his study of popular culture.
+He was awarded a knighthood for Services to Art and Design Education in the 2001 New Year Honours.

 Early life and education

-Christopher Frayling was born in Hampton, a suburb of London, in affluent circumstances.
+Christopher Frayling was born in Hampton, a suburb of London, England, in affluent circumstances.
 His father, Major Arthur Frederick Frayling, OBE (1910–1993), late of the Royal Army Service Corps, was chairman of the Hudson's Bay fur auction house in London and of the International Fur Trade Federation; his mother, Barbara Kathleen ("Betty") Imhof, the daughter of record and audio equipment store owner Alfred Imhof, was a driver in international car rallies, and won the RAC Rally with her brother, Godfrey Imhof, in 1952.
 His brother, Nicholas, was Dean of Chichester Cathedral from 2002-2014.

 After attending Repton School, Christopher Frayling read history at Churchill College, Cambridge and gained a PhD in the study of Jean-Jacques Rousseau.
-He was appointed a Fellow of the college in 2009.
+Frayling was appointed a Fellow of the college in 2009.